jrnl-org/jrnl/docs/reference-config-file.md

 `colorama.Fore` is used for colorization, and you can find the [docs here](https://github.com/tartley/colorama#colored-output).

 To disable colored output, set the value to `NONE`.
-If you set the value of any color subkey to an invalid color, no color will be used.

 ### display_format
 Specifies formatter to use by default.
 See [formats](formats.md).